 We are seeking to minimise the impact of materials containing toxic VOCs sourced by Willmott Dixon directly and through its supply chain.

 We consider alternatives to PVC with relation to environmental, economic and social impacts.
 Where PVC is required we will ensure that it is responsibly manufactured and disposed of.

-Willmott Dixon will engage with manufacturers, suppliers and contractors to jointly develop strategies in reducing packaging on our projects.
+We engage with manufacturers, suppliers and contractors to jointly develop strategies to reduce packaging on our projects.

 Renewable and non-renewable materials

-Renewable resources have the ability to reproduce through biological or natural processes and replenished with the passage of time.
-They are usually part of our natural environment and form our eco-system.
-Timber is probably the most consumed natural material we use, and to ensure that this is sustainable we will only use timber and timber products which are certified as such by either FSC or PEFC.
+Renewable resources are those which come directly from the natural environment and which can be replenished.
+Timber is probably the most consumed natural material we use, and to ensure that this is sustainably grown and sourced, we only use timber and timber products which are certified as such by either FSC or PEFC.

-A non-renewable resource is a natural resource which cannot be reproduced, grown, generated, or used on a scale which can sustain its consumption rate, once depleted there is no more available for future needs.
-Minerals and metals are prime examples of non-renewable resources; we must use these responsibly and ensure that they can be recovered at the end of life and we will encourage the use of recycled content.
+A non-renewable resource is a natural resource which cannot be reproduced, grown, generated, or used on a scale which can sustain its consumption rate, for example, minerals and metals.
+We use these responsibly and wherever we can we ensure they can be recycled.
+We also encourage the use of non-renewable recycled resources.